-Bring the chicken broth to a gentle simmer in a large pot over medium heat.
+Bring the chicken broth and garlic to a gentle simmer in a large pot over medium heat.

 Reduce the heat slightly so the broth is hot but not boiling.